-Duane Allman’s 1950s Fender Telecaster (Pete Carr)
+Duane Allman’s 1957 Fender Telecaster (Pete Carr)

-He used this very guitar to play the first renditions of Statesboro Blues live on stage with Hour Glass in 1968, and therefore the guitar is of special importance both in Duane’s personal history and in the history of Blues Rock Slide Guitar itself.
+He used this very guitar to play the first renditions of Statesboro Blues live on stage with Hour Glass in 1968, and therefore the guitar is of special importance both in Duane’s personal history and in the history of Blues Rock slide guitar itself.

 Duane occasionally used the Tele for gigs, and during one of them somehow managed to snap the guitar’s neck.
 Carr then took it back to his father to fix it and it remained with Pete from then on.
 [Pete Carr in Macon – PlayThatGuitar.com].

 We’ve found only one photo of it taken circa 1969 at the Capricorn Studios as far as the guitar itself.
 Based on the photo, the metal cover of the neck pickup is removed (which was a common mod), and the neck seems to be from around the 1956 era – based on the butterfly string guide still positioned closer to the D-string tuner (post mid-1956 it’s moved back closer to the nut), and the logo design (changed at the start of the 1957/58 season reading “Fender” and “Telecaster” upwards instead of downwards).